amphp/http-client/README.md

 ###### In Development

- - Compressed message transfers (gzip, deflate)
+ - Request and decompress gzip-encoded message bodies

+###### Planned

  - Integrated cookie storage
  - Automatic construction for multipart message bodies
- - Full proxy support
+ - Proxy support
- - Transfer speed limits
+ - Manual DNS resolution for improved non-blocking performance

 ### PROJECT GOALS

 * Implement an HTTP/1.1 Client built on raw sockets with no libcurl dependency;
 * Model all relevant code on the HTTP/1.1 protocol as outlined in [RFC 2616][rfc2616];
 * Provide an object-oriented alternative to the superglobals that make OO PHP web apps problematic;
-* Provide a fully standard-compliant HTTP/1.1 content-negotiation API;
 * Eschew the use of `static` entirely in favor of maximum testability and full API transparency;
 * Build all components using [SOLID][solid], readable and 100% unit-tested code;